Spicy Yoghurt | Last updated: 27 September 2019 | HTML5 game tutorial

 The code for a triangle is almost similar to that of a separate line, only this time lineTo() is called multiple times.

-Notice how lineTo() is called only twice.
-But you need three lines for a triangle, right?
-Well, the last line is automatically drawn when you call fill().
+Notice how lineTo() is called only twice, but you need three lines for a triangle.
+The last line is drawn automatically when you call fill().
 It closes the path and connects start to end.

 By stacking multiple commands after calling the beginPath() function you can create almost any desired shape.